Musicians & Record Labels: How To Launch Music Marketing Campaigns

 The basics of Music Marketing Campaigns: If you are a musician or even a record label, you want everyone to hear your music: from long-time fans to those who have just discovered your sound.
 Nowadays, eye-catching and engaging music marketing campaigns are more powerful than album artwork.
-Implementing them is a must if you’re doing marketing for record labels or an independent artist who wants to transform your musical hobby into a musical career.
+Implementing them is a must if you’re doing marketing for musicians, record label or an independent artist who wants to transform your musical hobby into a musical career.

-The music industry has changed dramatically over the past few years.
+The music industry and marketing for musicians has changed dramatically over the past few years.
 Record labels have had to change their business model in order to stay afloat.
 This means that many artists no longer receive royalties on every album sold.
 Instead, they only earn money when an artist sells enough albums to reach a certain threshold.
 The same goes for streaming services like Spotify and Apple Music.
 Artists must now rely on other revenue streams to support themselves.

 So, how do you make the leap from hidden-gem to a established musician?

 What is Music Marketing?

 When we talk about music marketing, we’re referring to artists or record labels marketing the music they create.

 So, in this article, we’ll look at a few things you can do to successfully piece together great music marketing campaigns and a few strategies of marketing for musicians and marketing for record labels.

 Understand The Value Of A Good Artist Profile.

 An artist profile is an essential part of any music marketing strategy.
 It should contain information about the artist, such as their name, age, gender, location, and other relevant details.
 It also includes links to social media accounts, websites, and other promotional materials.

 If you’re an artist and going to market yourself online, having a website and social media profiles is essential.
 It’s the one-stop-shop for everything about your act.
 If your fans want to check out your tour dates, book you for a show, read your backstory, or buy your merch, your website is going to be the main point of contact.